How can I renew my strength?

 If I want the strength to endure and press on, it means taking care of my body.
 Years ago I used to struggle with horrible back pain and sciatica.
 At one point it got so bad I couldn’t sit through meetings or travel.
 I realized that if I wanted to be effective in ministry for the long haul, I needed to do what I could to address my health.
 Today the sciatica is gone and my back is stronger than ever.
 It takes regular work, but it is worth it.

 Not all physical problems are as simple to overcome as eliminating junk or adding regular exercise (I said simple, not easy.)
-If you would like to learn where to start or improve in diet and exercise, check out this post.
+If you would like to learn where to start or improve in diet and exercise, check out this blog post.

 I want to finish well.
 I want to hear “Well done, good and faithful servant.”
 If the Lord wills, I want to keep ministering in some way long past normal retirement age.
 If my body is going to last that long, I need to make adjustments now to do so.
 I want to be faithful to do my part and remove things that sabotage my health.